Sidney Psalms: Translation differences

-"But like chaf with wind/ Scattered" (King James Bible, Psalm 1:4).
+"But like chaf with wind/ Scattered".

 In this line the main difference is clearly the term "scattered" as opposed to "driveth away".
-It is important to remember that the King James Bible was not completed until 1611, long after the circulation of the Psalter, so it cannot be said that Sidney softened or made harsher any terms as had not the comparative reference we see here.
+The King James Bible was not completed until 1611, long after the circulation of the Psalter, so it cannot be said that Sidney softened or made harsher any terms as had not the comparative reference we see here.
 What can be said is that different imagery is created: Sidney's psalm portrays the wicked being separated from one another, carelessly "scattered" away, while the King James Bible gives the impression of force driving away the wicked to a separate and faraway place.
 "Scattered" also has positive connotations, however, especially in relation to farming.
 A farmer will "scatter" seeds to grow or "scatter" feed for beasts.
 Although this is not the implied meaning here, these connotations are significant in view of the frequency with which animal-husbandry and agricultural language appear throughout the Book of Psalms.